kovidgoyal/calibre/manual/faq.rst

 following trick:

 #.
 Convert the EPUB file to MOBI
 #.
-Then convert the MOBI file back to EPUB and send the resulting EPUB
+Then convert the MOBI file back to EPUB and send the resulting EPUB file

 This will remove all advanced formatting, embedded fonts, etc., but greatly increase the chances of Amazon accepting the EPUB.